 This provider's information has been quality-checked by Recovery.com's Research Team for accuracy and completeness, including center verification through appropriate third-party organizations.

-At The Hope House, we want to provide the highest quality treatment and we will work with you to verify your insurance benefits.
-We do NOT accept Medicaid, Medicare, AHCCCS, or any government funded insurance.
+The Hope House wants to provide the highest quality treatment and they will work with you to verify your insurance benefits.
+They NOT accept Medicaid, Medicare, AHCCCS, or any government funded insurance.

 These highlights are provided by and paid for by the center.